Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 In a growing company, the exec team could run a clean meeting.
 Updates were crisp.
 Everyone nodded.
 Decisions looked made.

-• Weekly delta review (what moved / what didn’t / why)
+Weekly delta review (what moved / what did not / why)

 The visible costs

-• Rework because decisions weren’t made cleanly the first time
+Rework because decisions were not made cleanly the first time

 The hidden costs

-• Leaders stop taking initiative because “it’ll get changed anyway”
+Leaders stop taking initiative because “it will get changed anyway”

 But nobody could name who owned the end-to-end customer outcome once the contract was signed.